-Creating a custom log is a two-step process, in that you create the custom log object first, and then secondly, create its associated agent configuration.
+Creating a custom log is a two-step process, in that you create the custom log object first, and then second, create its associated agent configuration.
 See Creating Custom Logs for more information on creating custom logs and agent configurations, and Agent Management for more information on setting up and managing the agent.

-In order for the agent to run correctly, ensure that your firewall settings allow the following URI endpoints:
+For the agent to run correctly, ensure that your firewall settings allow the following URI endpoints:

 - https://auth.<your region>.oraclecloud.com

 Creating Custom Logs